greenwyrt/plover2CAT/README.md

 # Development

 Plover2CAT at present, is one gigantic class, and with absolutely no tests.
-See the user manual for details of formats such as stroke data, and wished-for features.
+See the docs for details of the implementation, and wished-for features.

 # Contribute